yushuwang-anicyfellis/yushuwang/_pages/research.md

 redirect_from:
   - /research.html
 ---
+At the very beginning, I'd like to recommend <b><a href="https://www.nature.com/articles/s42254-023-00645-5">Prof. McMahon's wonderful perspective</a></b> for a quick look into optical computing, especially for its quantum properties.
 <p>My journey in optical computing began with: <a href="#Section1">Optical Matrices for Coherent Ising Machine</a>, a continuous work is on <a href="#Section2">Two-dimensional Quantum Walk Reservoir Computing</a>.</p>

 My aspiration: <b>to develop a quantum optical neuromorphic computing system possessing compactness and compatibility of brain</b>.
 Two pathways are highlighted by my former research experiences as promising ways leading to my aspiration: